What is Bartleby?

 First, you must currently be a UMBC student.
 We accept submissions from both graduate and undergraduate students.
-But if you are an alumni or a member of the faculty or staff, we are afraid that you can’t submit to us.
+But if you are an alumni or a member of faculty, you cannot submit to us.
+Bartleby staff are allowed to submit, and their submissions are reviewed anonymously like everyone else, but they cannot win the monetary reward.
 For more specific submission guidelines & restrictions, check out the Submissions page.

 What kinds of work do you accept?

 Bartleby works are divided into four categories.
 There’s poetry–y’know, like Robert Frost and T.S.
 Eliot.
 Then there’s fiction, like the made-up short stories you might read in an English class.
 There’s also creative non-fiction, which includes essays and short stories based on fact and real occurrences.
 Finally, there’s visual art, which you should remember from the elementary school class of the same name.

 How do increase my chances of getting in Bartleby?